 Meetings and Testing Dates

-GT Parent Meeting: September 10 @ 4:45 or 6:00 in F123, please choose the time that suits you.
-All parents are welcome to attend the gifted meeting at Corbett.
+GT Parent Meeting: TBD All parents are welcome to attend the gifted meeting at Corbett.
 We will discuss how we are meeting the Texas State Plan for the Gifted and what to expect at Corbett this year!

-Spring Testing Nomination Period: January 21 - February 7.
-This nomination period is open to all students.
+Spring Testing Nomination Period: TBD This nomination period is open to all students.
 To nominate a student for gifted testing please complete the online form found at the top of this webpage.
-Any forms received after February 7th will be rolled over into the fall nomination period or sent to Clemens.
+Any forms received after the due date will be rolled over into the fall nomination period or sent to Clemens.

-Spring Testing Dates: February 13.
-Testing will take one morning session and be online.
+Spring Testing Dates: TBD Testing will take one morning session and be online.
 Students will still get their lunch break, but the time will be determined based on the testing schedule.
 Students must be on time and present for testing.